-Tutor, speaker, concert artist
+Tutor, concert artist

 James is an award-winning singer, and harpist, from the USA, who researches and performs early Gaelic song and harp repertoires.
 A fluent Scottish-Gaelic speaker, James has studied early Gaelic song with noted Scottish singers, Kenna Campbell and Mary Ann Kennedy, among others.
 As a tenor, James has degrees in voice performance from the University of Southern California and Boston University, his professional vocal experience ranging from medieval liturgical drama to French baroque haute-contre repertoire, bel canto opera and more.
 James is a professional performer on the early Gaelic harp; his teachers include Ann Heymann, Siobhán Armstrong, Bill Taylor and Javier Sáinz.
 He has served on the music faculties of Amherst College, Smith College, MIT, the University of Connecticut, and Longy School of Music.
 He has taught at Vassar College since 2009, also teaching both voice and harp privately.
 His solo CD, The Gaels' Honour: Early Music for Harp and Voice from Gaelic Scotland and Ireland, was released in December 2018.